kaicong12/burpple-bookmarking/README.md

 ### Search and Filter
 - **Search Restaurants**: Users should be able to search for restaurants by name, description, or cuisine type.
-- **Filter Restaurants**: Users should be able to filter their bookmarked restaurants by different criteria such as cuisine type or location.
+- **Filter Restaurants**: Users should be able to filter their bookmarked restaurants by location.
 - **Restaurant Empty State**: Users should be shown an empty state when no restaurants match the search criteria and be informed on how to fix their search query
 - **Folder Empty State**: Users should be clearly notified when there is no restaurant under a folder